ACROSS

 They passed a hill with trees blocking much of the view, and all of the horses flicked their ears to it.
 Noah didn’t miss that tick and reached into the wagon.
 When searching earlier, he found a bow and a few arrows, none of which seemed very well made.
 He took aim up the hill, spotting a shadow moving among the trees.

-Archery had been a hobby of his around four or five lifetimes ago, so he was understandably rusty.
+Archery had been a hobby of his several lifetimes ago, so he was understandably rusty.
 The released arrow veered off course as it flew between the trees, but where skill and equipment failed, luck succeeded.
-Noah didn’t see what he hit, but there was a shriek of pain that he did not recognize and the sound of multiple entities running off.
+Noah didn’t see what he hit, but there was a shriek of pain and the sound of multiple entities running off.

 “What was that?”
 Tin asked.